sje30/lse/lse-eglen.md

 policy](https://www.ukri.org/news/ukri-announces-new-open-access-policy/),
 and from April 2022 will require authors to licence their accepted manuscripts appropriately so that they can be freely shared.
-Wellcome have already required a similar condition for work published by their grant holders.
-This is part of the 'Coalition S' package of work, termed the *Rights Retention Strategy* (RRS).
+Wellcome have already required a similar condition for their grantees, termed the *Rights Retention Strategy* (RRS).
 I have written a [primer](https://bit.ly/rrs-primer), on what this means for researchers.
 In essence, authors declare that any author-accepted manuscript (AAM) resulting from their manuscript submitted to a